neg-0/mjolnir-backend/README.md

 - implement ability to create new templates on front end and push them to backend
 - implement login credentials and security
 - refactor to utilize arrays in db  (include options in templates table)
+- if favorites
+- fetch all templates refactor